pmukeshreddy/RLCR/README.md

 **Teaching an LLM which code review comments actually matter — per team, from scratch, with ≤50 examples.**

-> *"We tried cosine similarity, tried fine-tuning a classifier, tried prompting GPT-4... none of it worked well enough."*
-> — [Soohoon Park, Greptile](https://greptile.com) on filtering AI-generated code review comments

 ## The Problem

 AI code review tools (Greptile, CodeRabbit, etc.) generate hundreds of comments per PR.
 Most are noise.
 The hard part isn't generating comments — it's deciding which ones to **surface** vs **filter**.

-Greptile's team [documented their struggle](https://greptile.com): they tried 4 approaches, and embedding-based cosine similarity was their best bet.
+Greptile's team [documented](https://greptile.com): they tried 4 approaches, and embedding-based cosine similarity was their best bet.
 But it has fundamental limitations:

 | Approach | Problem |
 |----------|---------|